Transformative payment integrity

 Today's technology innovations and workforce challenges are prompting health plans to take a closer look at payment integrity.
 Plans with an eye toward strategic reinvention can reduce their own wasted costs while also improving the healthcare system and care affordability for all.

-Carelon’s Brady, Deagle, and Browder share five ways that health plans can maximize the power of payment integrity.
+Carelon's Plante and Browder share five ways that health plans can maximize the power of payment integrity.

 1. Focus on an end-to-end strategy

-Payment integrity is a crucial tool for managing healthcare costs — but it wasn’t always that way.
-Over the past few decades, those involved in the industry have seen payment integrity evolve from an under-sourced operational niche to a strategic tool that health plans use to manage medical expense.
-“In the past, payment integrity was built on what most people referred to as ‘point solutions,’” Deagle said.
-“Vendors would have a good idea about how to find a particular type of claim overpayment and they would implement it, repeating that same approach over and over to build a payment integrity program.
-That was how they approached it then, just trying to cover as much area as possible one concept at a time.”
+Payment integrity is a crucial tool for managing healthcare costs – but it wasn’t always that way.
+Over the past few decades, those involved in the industry have seen it evolve from an undersourced operational niche to a strategic tool that health plans use to manage medical expense.
+"In the past, payment integrity was built on what most people referred to as 'point solutions,' Plante said.
+"Vendors would have a good idea about how to find a particular kind of claim overpayment and they would implement it, repeating that same approach over and over to build a payment integrity program.
+They were just trying to cover as much area as possible one concept at a time."

 Today, rather than point solutions, plans understand that a big picture approach will make their programs stronger.
-“From a programmatic standpoint, it is necessary to be strategic about payment integrity efforts when talking with clients,” Brady shared.
-“Plans have moved beyond point solutions and are seeking an end-to-end approach to claim payment accuracy because it is so much more effective and efficient,” he said.
+“From a programmatic standpoint, it is necessary to be strategic when discussing payment integrity with clients," Browder said.
+"Plans want to understand the process and how they can grow a program, whether they are starting small with just one area or are seeking an end-to-end approach.
+Of course that end-to-end approach is appealing because it just offers so much more effective and efficient outcomes," he said.

-Data analysis tools like artificial intelligence, which includes machine learning, can bring together disconnected programs for better program return on investment, making the solutions more effective individually.
-“Carelon was born from one of our country’s largest health plans,” Deagle adds.
-“That means we have access to deep data sets and world-class tech tools as well as a really unique perspective on the industry.
-We offer solutions that can improve efficiencies across an entire system, not just in one focused area.”
+Data analysis tools like artificial intelligence, which includes machine learning, can broaden the amount of data that can be reviewed and help bring together disconnected programs and systems for better program ROI.
+The sophisticated technology can also make the solutions more effective individually.
+“Carelon was born from one of our country’s biggest health plans,” Plante said.
+“That means we have access to deep data sets and world-class tech tools as well as a unique perspective on the industry.
+We offer solutions that can improve efficiencies across an entire system, not just in one focused area and we have the depth many others lack.”

-As the lines between point solutions blur, health plans embrace big-picture, end-to-end thinking.
-“With the piecemeal approach behind us, together with our plan partners,” said Brady, “we fixed our objectives on this more comprehensive and three-dimensional approach.
-Its focus on delivering transparency, cost efficiency, and value will enable mature plans that are using sophisticated analytical tools to work on all three of these areas in tandem.
-That gives their payment integrity program a much more sustainable structure and allows them to maximize on efficiencies.”
+Health plans are embracing that big-picture, end-to-end thinking.
+“With the piecemeal approach behind us,” said Browder, “together with our plan partners we have fixed our objectives on this more comprehensive and three-dimensional approach.
+Its focus on delivering transparency, cost efficiency, and value will enable mature plans to experience payment integrity as the strategic tool it is and leverage it appropriately to help them control costs and improve the health of the healthcare system.”

-Plans can then start to ask questions that drive greater transparency and better decision-making, Brady said.
+Plans can then start to ask questions that drive greater transparency and better decision-making, Broder said.
 “For example, how do you determine which type of payment integrity strategy should be implemented for maximum recovery of an improperly paid claim?
-What’s the best approach for your program?
-Is it better to work with different service providers or move to an enterprise platform approach, where you're looking for solutions that integrate lead generation, workflow, automation, and programmatic management?”
-Answering these types of strategic questions can create a cycle of continuous improvement as new insights and possible uses for analytics tools arise.
+What’s the best approach for your program: Is it better to work with different service providers or move to an enterprise platform approach where you're looking for solutions that integrate lead generation, workflow, automation, and programmatic management?”
+Answering these types of strategic questions can create a cycle of continuous improvement as new insights and possible additional uses for analytics tools arise.

 2. Take a proactive, data-driven approach

-Aaron Browder recommends health plans move to more comprehensive, end-to-end solutions and embrace a more proactive, data driven approach.
-“A lot of smaller to midsize health plans, especially if they're managing their subrogation internally, typically don’t have the financial backing or IT expertise to do more than the bare minimum,” he said.
+Health plans hoping to improve their payment integrity efforts should not only move to more comprehensive, end-to-end solutions, they should also embrace a more proactive, data-driven approach.
+“A lot of smaller to midsize health plans don’t have the financial backing or IT expertise to do more than the bare minimum with payment integrity,” Browder said.
 “As a result, they’re often very reliant on others — providers, members, or people representing those members — to provide them information so that they can recover money.”
 Plans that take a more passive approach to payment integrity not only limit their program’s potential value but also risk alienating providers and members.

 3. Aim for optimization and efficiency

 Optimization isn’t just valuable for health plans.
 “We spent several years intentionally investing in our people, our technology, and our processes,” Browder said.
-“We didn't grow during that time but, in the years since, we've almost doubled in size.
-We’ve retained most of our people, which is remarkable for an industry that can experience a fair amount of turnover.
+“We didn't grow during that time, but in the years since we've almost doubled in size, and we’ve retained most of our people, which is remarkable for an industry that can experience a fair amount of turnover.
 By looking closely at how we do things, we were able to optimize our efforts so that we can be even more effective for our clients.”

 4. Improve member and provider experiences

-The significant ability to recover funds from already-paid claims can cloud payment integrity’s potential to ensure claims are submitted correctly the first time, every time.
-Brady was emphatic on this point.
-“When we're thinking about payment integrity, the overall intention has to be to pay the claim right from the beginning.
-The goal should be building a program that has the right controls to prevent rework and to drive the best possible experiences for members through their providers,” he stated.
+The significant ability to recover overpayment funds from already-paid claims can cloud payment integrity's potential to ensure claims are submitted and paid correctly the first time, every time.
+Browder was emphatic on this point.
+“When we're thinking about payment integrity, the overall intention has to be to pay the claim correctly from the beginning.
+The goal should be building a program that has the right controls to prevent rework and to drive the best possible experiences for members through their providers,” he said.
 “If we can stop improper payments before they happen by helping providers understand how to submit claims properly, that’s where we want to be.
 In payment integrity, we say post-payment is good, prepayment is better, but prevention is the best.
 And a lot of that starts with provider education.”

-Like many industries, healthcare is accelerating its use of cutting-edge tools such as automation and artificial intelligence to increase operational efficiency and effectiveness and to manage costs.
+Like many industries, healthcare is accelerating its use of cutting-edge tools such as automation and artificial intelligence – including machine learning - to increase operational efficiency and effectiveness and to manage costs.
 These evolving technologies offer a real advantage throughout the payment integrity process.
 For example, these tools can help plans more quickly realize the value of overpayment leads through automated validation rules and expanded lead generation.

-Plans can’t rely solely on technology to meet their payment integrity goals.
-Human expertise is vital.
+Plans can’t rely solely on technology to meet their payment integrity goals, however — human expertise is vital.
 “In this business, there are lots of things we can do technologically,” Browder said.
 “But when it comes to recovering money and case management, it's still very much a people business, and it will always be a people business.
-A really cohesive and effective payment integrity program is going to have all the technology and highly skilled, trained people.”
+A really cohesive and effective payment integrity program is going to have all the right technology as well as the highly skilled, trained people.”

 A world of possibility

-Brady, Browder, and Deagle are enthusiastic about the future of payment integrity.
+Plante and Browder are enthusiastic about the future of payment integrity.
 “I’ve had opportunities to do other work, but I always seem to find my way back to payment integrity and subrogation,” Browder said.
-“I love knowing that the decisions we make every day can lead to millions of dollars of recoveries for our clients and improve the healthcare system.”
+“I love knowing that the decisions we make every day can lead to millions of dollars of value for our clients and improve the healthcare system.”

-For Brady and Deagle, payment integrity is a puzzle that’s never fully solved.
+For Browder payment integrity is a puzzle that’s never fully solved.
 “Every year I've been involved in it, there's been another move, another way to make it better, another possibility to make improvements.
-And to me, that world of possibility is very exciting,” Brady said.
-“I would add that as claim volumes continue to grow and claim payment complexities continue to increase, it becomes easier for inappropriate claims to slip through the cracks and get paid,” Deagle confessed.
-“That means we need to continuously improve our payment integrity capabilities to ensure we are doing everything we can to keep healthcare as affordable as possible.”
+And to me, that world of possibility is very exciting,” he said.
+“I would add that as claim volumes continue to grow and claim payment complexities continue to increase, it becomes easier for inappropriate claims to slip through the cracks and get paid so we need to continuously improve our capabilities to ensure we are doing everything we can to keep healthcare as affordable as possible.”

 Transformation often takes longer in healthcare than in other sectors.
 The industry’s many diverse stakeholders, regulatory hurdles, privacy concerns, and myriad other complexities can all stymie change.
-There are, however, examples of what is possible.
-“I believe that in the future, there will be many more elevated ways of exchanging data that will allow payers and providers to partner better on sharing information and managing programs,” Brady said.
-“When you think about banking and all the transactions of data and money that people complete every day, healthcare can get there.”
+But there are examples of what is possible.
+“I believe that in the future, there will be many more elevated ways of exchanging data that will allow payers and providers to partner better on sharing information and managing programs,” Plante said.
+“When you think about banking and all the transactions of data and money that people complete every day in that industry, we know healthcare can get to that level too.”

 See healthcare from our perspective